 Two-Factor Authentication Statistics: A Good Password is Not Enough

-If you don’t want to end up like Jimmy, read on to find out the latest two-factor authentication statistics and learn how to better protect your accounts.
+If you want to avoid your online accounts and information being tampered with, read on to find out the latest two-factor authentication statistics and learn how to protect your accounts better.

 What is Two-Factor Authentication?

-Two-factor authentication is an additional password you need to enter before you can access your account.
-It is an extra security layer that many services and websites offer as an optional addition to their standard login process.
+Two-Factor Authentication is an additional password you must enter before accessing your account.
+Many services and websites offer an extra security layer as an optional addition to their standard login process.

-The way 2-factor authentication works is pretty straightforward:
+The way 2-factor authentication works are pretty straightforward:

-The process is completed by either inputting an additional code that’s sent to you, or by clicking on a notification.
+- The process is completed by inputting an additional code sent to you or clicking a notification.
 Once the login is confirmed, the login attempt is authorized.

-The setup is usually completed in a few clicks.
-All you have to do is select “dual-factor authentication” from the menu of the website, and confirm the method you wish to use later to verify your identity.
+- The setup is usually completed in a few clicks.
+You must select “dual-factor authentication” from the website’s menu and confirm the method you wish to use later to verify your identity.
 Services can even “remember” the machine you’re logging in from, so the process needs to be repeated only if you access the account from a different device or location.

 Types of Multi-Factor Authentication

 Depending on the service and computer system, authentication doesn’t always work the same way.
-In fact, there are multiple ways to use multi-factor authentication, some of which involve a separate offline device.
-Some methods are more complicated than others, and two-factor authentication requirements might differ depending on the method you use.
+There are multiple ways to use multi-factor authentication, some of which involve a separate offline device.
+Some methods are more complicated, and two-factor authentication requirements might differ depending on your method.

 Here are the current types of multi-factor authentication:

-- One-time-password: This is usually a six-digit code generated via an app.
-The code can either be created at the moment you log in, or the app constantly swaps new codes in sync with the internal server clock.
+- One-time password: This is usually a six-digit code generated via an app.
+The code can be created when you log in, or the app constantly swaps new codes in sync with the internal server clock.
 These apps work offline and are fast to set up.
-The only downside is that you need to manually type in the code.
+The only downside is that you need to type in the code manually.

 - Email/SMS code: This is similar to the OTP method, but the code is sent to your email address or as a text message to your phone.
 Sometimes, an email message can include a one-click-login link that skips the whole username and password ordeal.
 Email is being phased out as an authentication method since it can be easily hacked.

-- Two-factor token: This physical device works completely offline, and it is one of the most secure methods of multi-factor authentication since the hacker would need to steal it from their target to gain access.
-Tokens can either generate one-time-passwords, or work as USB keys that, upon connecting to the computer, unlock access to the account they’re registered to.
+- Two-factor token: This physical device works entirely offline, and it is one of the most secure methods of multi-factor authentication since the hacker would need to steal it from their target to gain access.
+Tokens can generate one-time passwords or work as USB keys that unlock access to their registered account upon connecting to the computer.

-- Biometrics: This method is relatively new, and therefore does not have such a widespread use as other methods.
-Biometrics include fingerprints, vocal and facial recognition, and they are considered to be the most difficult to crack.
-Setting up biometric verification is, therefore, a long process, as it involves additional apps and scans before it can be put to use.
+- Biometrics: This method is relatively new and has limited use in other ways.
+Biometrics include fingerprints and vocal and facial recognition, and they are considered the most difficult to crack.
+Setting up biometric verification is a long process involving additional apps and scans before they can use it.

 Multi-Factor Authentication Benefits